tigera-solutions/fortinet-enablement/modules/accessing-your-k8s-nodes.md

     ubuntu@ip-10-99-2-212:~$
     ```

 3. On the `master` node, there is a script named `0-install-kubeadm.sh` under the`/home/ubuntu/calico-fortinet` directory.
-This script will install the following packages:
+This script installs the following packages:

     - Docker
     - kubeadm